 What sorts of integrative therapies are available for my child?

-Depending on your location and ability/willingness to travel, there can be many options for integrative therapies available for your child.
-The following is a list of nearly every activity that children have used Lucy's Love Bus funding for in the past: acupuncture, acupressure, aromatherapy/essential oils, art therapy or lessons, cheerleading, chiropractic care, craniosacral therapy, dance, hippotherapy, fertility preservation, gym memberships/personal training, gymnastics, herbal supplements/naturopathy, karate/martial arts, meditation, music therapy or lessons, myofascial release, nutritional counseling, oncology massage, recreational/adaptive sports, reflexology, Reiki, swimming/aquatic therapy, Tai chi/Qigong, therapeutic horseback riding, and yoga.
+The following is a list of integrative therapies that Lucy's Love Bus can pay for at this time: acupuncture, acupressure, aromatherapy/essential oils, art therapy or lessons, chiropractic care, craniosacral therapy, hippotherapy, fertility preservation, personal training, herbal supplements/naturopathy, meditation, music therapy or lessons, myofascial release, nutritional counseling, oncology massage, reflexology, Reiki, swimming/aquatic therapy, Tai chi/Qigong, therapeutic horseback riding, and yoga.

 Can you reimburse me or write me a check directly?